cassell/SQLicious/README.md

 SQLicious
 =============

-SQLicious is a PHP ORM that generates an object model from your MySQL database.
+SQLicious is a PHP Active Record ORM that generates an object models from your MySQL database.
 Its powerful closure based query processing and ability to handle large datasets make it powerful and flexible.
 Its included web interface and ease of development make it a joy to use.

 The features that make SQLicious easy and powerful are: